 Coral Health on Moorea Parrotfish and Inorganic Nutrients?
 Regardless of the backronym, a project investigating the effects on coral health of interaction between parrotfish predation and inorganic nutrient concentrations.

 The Global Coral Microbiome Project.
 Investigating interactions and coevolution among bacteria and corals across the globe.
 Bacteria perform a plethora of beneficial functions for their coral hosts, but the majority are unknown and uncharacterized.
 This project aims to identify microbial functions that have been selected by corals over their evolutionary history, and will begin to do so by characterizing the microbial communities of a wide geographic and taxonomic range of corals which have never been sampled.
 This project is headed by Dr. Rebecca Vega Thurber, postdoc Jesse Zaneveld, Ph.D. student Ryan McMinds, and collaborators at Penn State University Monica Medina and Joe Pollock.

-Marine Mammal Viruses - Marine mammals are essential for stabilizing coastal marine community, structure, and function.
+Marine mammals are essential for stabilizing coastal marine community, structure, and function.
 However, the causes of about 50% of marine mammal-stranding events are yet to be determined.
 To study the viral consortia that may be responsible for marine mammal strandings, Ph.D. student Stephanie Rosales uses archived frozen brain tissue samples, next generation sequencing, and bioinformatic analysis.
 Ultimately, using these techniques she aims to discover and characterize neurotropic viruses that are detrimental to marine mammal strandings.

 A long term collaborative project with Dr. Deron Burkepile studying the effects on reefs of nutrient enrichment and large herbivore removal.
 Many members of the lab were involved with this project, and a number of big papers came out of it.

 Bacteriovorax are predatory bacteria whose presence helps shape their microbial community through trophic interactions.
 Its dynamics may thus be important in maintaining a healthy population of microbes in association with host organisms such as corals.
 Ph.D student Rory Welsh led the project investigating the processes which affect and are affected by Bacteriovorax.

 Viruses are an often-overlooked part of every ecosystem.
 In addition to causing disease in charismatic species such as corals (e.g. White Plague), viruses are ubiquitous to every habitat at all times.
 Among other things, their effects on microorganisms such as phytoplankton can drastically change the way nutrients are cycled in the environment.
-Researchers in the lab who are focused on environmental virology include postdoc Jerome Payet, Ph.D. student Nitzan Soffer, and undergrad Chris Butler.
+Researchers in the lab who have focused on environmental virology include past postdoc Jerome Payet, past postdoc Adrienne Correa, past Ph.D. students Nitzan Soffer and Stephanie Rosales, and current PhD student Adrianna Messyasz.
 The lab is also involved with the study of viruses' effects on coral development and discovery of new coral and Symbiodinium viruses.